tedca77/IME/DOWNLOADS.md

 * Checksum for IME-1.0.dmg.001: 7087c5b5defa2ae5979967bfdcb91f21b1d8843356b5f040eb86347d4f170cc8
 * Checksum for IME-1.0.dmg.002: f5b7d0e0f26e5922d46a84448a03d0fcf68c943624fd542e20b510599412900f

-The MacOS file is too large for GitHUb, so please download the two parts and use Mac tools to extract the Archive.
+The MacOS dmg file is too large to store on GitHub, so please download the two parts (.001 and 002) and use Mac tools to extract the Archive.
+I used "Extract Any File" from the App Store.

 On Windows you can use Powershell to confirm the Checksum.
 On MacOS, use shasum from Terminal for the two parts of the Archive.

 <a href="https://github.com/tedca77/IME/blob/main/README.md">Back to ReadMe page.</a>